LevelDreadnought/kyber-plugins/README.md

 * Banned players are kicked **on join**
 * Bans are stored in memory (non-persistent across server restarts)
+  * Functions by auto-kicking players on the ban list at server join
 * Admins are immune to auto-ban logic
 * `/unban` command requires playerId instead of PlayerName due to how the Kyber api works with offline player lookup